Register your Information for Free Stone Samples Sent Express to You!

 • Smooth Texture: Smooth textures of hypoallergenic stones prevent the trapping of allergens, unlike rough surfaces that can harbour particles and contribute to allergy symptoms.

-• Resistance to Mold and Mildew: Many hypoallergenic stones naturally resist mould and mildew growth, reducing the risk of allergen exposure in damp environments.
+• Resistance to Mould and Mildew: Many hypoallergenic stones naturally resist mould and mildew growth, reducing the risk of allergen exposure in damp environments.

 • Chemical-Free: Hypoallergenic stones are free from harmful chemicals and volatile organic compounds (VOCs) commonly found in synthetic materials, further minimising potential triggers for allergy symptoms.